 In establishing the schedule of examinations the areas which will not be examined should be darkened.
 This will provide a graphic depiction of the schedule and allow the SIP Representative and Coast Guard Inspector the ability to rapidly visualize the systems and subsystems requiring examination.

-Exam Checklist:
+The Exam Checklist sheets are: